praveens-git-bit/PreDay_Ignite2024/Exercise3.md

-## Exercise 3: Building an AI-Powered Shopping Copilot with Microsoft Fabric and Azure AI Studio
+## Exercise 3: Building an AI-Powered Chatbot with Microsoft Fabric and Azure AI Studio

 Contoso faced a significant challenge with customer churn, particularly among the millennial demographic.
 Despite having vast amounts of data from customer interactions, surveys, and market research, they struggled to quickly analyze this data.